techidaily/site-win11-tips/source/_posts/how-to-fix-utorrent-not-installing-on-windows.md

 * Close all torrent clients and installers currently running on your computer.
 * Ensure you have enough storage space on the drive where you're installing uTorrent.
 * If you downloaded the uTorrent installer from an unofficial website, download it from uTorrent's official website.
-* Follow the steps in our guide on[what to do if you can't install apps or software on Windows](https://www.makeuseof.com/tag/try-windows-software-wont-install/) .
+* Follow the steps in our guide on [what to do if you can't install apps or software on Windows](https://www.makeuseof.com/tag/try-windows-software-wont-install/) .

  If the checks above fail to solve the problem, apply the remaining fixes.